 This page describes how to declare built-in table sources and/or table sinks and register them in Flink.
 After a source or sink has been registered, it can be accessed by Table API & SQL statements.

 The following tables list all available connectors and formats.
 Their mutual compatibility is tagged in the corresponding sections for table connectors and table formats.
 The following tables provide dependency information for both projects using a build automation tool (such as Maven or SBT) and SQL Client with SQL JAR bundles.

 This allows not only for better unification of APIs and SQL Client but also for better extensibility in case of custom implementations without changing the actual declaration.

 Every declaration is similar to a SQL CREATE TABLE statement.
 One can define the name of the table, the schema of the table, a connector, and a data format upfront for connecting to an external system.

 The connector describes the external system that stores the data of a table.
 Storage systems such as Apacha Kafka or a regular file system can be declared here.
-The connector might already provide a fixed format with fields and schema.
+The connector might already provide a fixed format.

 Some systems support different data formats.
 For example, a table that is stored in Kafka or in files can encode its rows with CSV, JSON, or Avro.
 A database connector might need the table schema here.
 Whether or not a storage system requires the definition of a format, is documented for every connector.
 Different systems also require different types of formats (e.g., column-oriented formats vs. row-oriented formats).
 The documentation states which format types and connectors are compatible.